 Today is the birthday of a famous architect Frank Lloyd Wright AND The Best Friends Day.
 I tried to choose between the two, but just couldn’t do it, so here are two amazing books for you to read today.

 Young Frank Architect is not just for kids.
 A little boy, by the name of Frank, loves to build, and his creativity knows no bounds.
 His grandpa, a professional architect, rejects his ideas as impractical.
 This isn’t how it’s supposed to be.
 That can’t work.
 And so on.
 When the pair go to a museum, they look at the works of Frank Lloyd Wright, as well as other famous architects and designers, and together discover that creativity means taking risks, stepping off the beaten path, and building in novel ways.
-I love the artwork because it makes me want to reach for our junk bucket and art supplies and lose myself in a creative endeavor.
+I love the artwork because it makes me want to reach for our junk bucket and art supplies and lose myself in creative engineering.

 Best Friends, Steven Kellogg